Superadditivity-based valid inequalities and asymptotic bounds for the vehicle routing problem with stochastic demands: Problem definition

 \endgroup

-Constraint \eqref{utilizedVeh} ensures that the number of routes corresponds to the selected fleet size.
-Constraints \eqref{flow_cons} guarantee that each customer is visited exactly once and that the flow is conserved at every customer node.
-The rounded capacity inequalities \eqref{cap_cut} eliminate subtours and ensure that the total expected demand on any route does not exceed the allowed load factor.
-Constraint \eqref{vehassign} states that exactly one fleet size must be chosen.
-The domain of the decision variables is given in constraints \eqref{x_depot}--\eqref{z_val}.
+Constraint~\eqref{utilizedVeh} controls the number of routes in the solution.
+Constraints~\eqref{flow_cons} guarantee that each customer is visited exactly once.
+The rounded capacity inequalities~\eqref{cap_cut} eliminate subtours and routes with total expected demand exceeding the allowed load factor.
+Constraint~\eqref{vehassign} selects exactly one number of routes, and constraints~\eqref{x_depot}--\eqref{z_val} define the domain of the variables.

+\paragraph{Variants of the VRPSD.} Formulation~\eqref{objective}--\eqref{z_val} is parameterized by the set~$M$ of allowed number of routes and the load factor~$f$.
+Following \cite{hoogendoorn2025evaluation}, we distinguish four variants according to whether the \emph{fixed route constraint} (FRC) and the \emph{expected capacity constraints} (ECCs) are enforced.
+The FRC imposes a specific number of routes ($|M|=1$), and the ECCs require that the total expected demand assigned to each route does not exceed the vehicle capacity ($f=1$).
+We call these variants \emph{ECC-FRC}, \emph{ECC}, \emph{FRC}, and \emph{basic}, depending on whether both, only the ECCs, only the FRC, or neither of these conditions is enforced.
+In the ECC and basic variants, the route-count is not restricted ($M=\{1,\dots,n\}$).
+In the FRC and basic variants, the right-hand side of constraints~\eqref{cap_cut} simplifies to $|S|-1$, so that the rounded capacity inequalities reduce to subtour-elimination constraints.
+Throughout the paper, we consider the general formulation~\eqref{objective}--\eqref{z_val} unless otherwise specified.